johnregan3/simple-custom-css/README.md

 Simple Custom CSS Plugin
 =================

 An easy-to-use WordPress Plugin to add custom CSS styles that override Plugin and Theme default styles.
-This plugin is designed to meet the needs of administrators who would like to add custom CSS to their WordPress website.
+This plugin is designed to meet the needs of administrators who would like to add their own CSS to their WordPress website.

-***Now Allows Double Quotes in CSS Selectors!***

-***Now Supports Subdirectory Installs!***
+**New for Version 3.0**
+- Useful Code Syntax Highlighter
+- Checkbox to "Allow Double Quotes" no longer needed
+- Plugin attribution block removed

 **Features**
 - No configuration needed
 - Simple interface built on WordPress UI
 - Virtually no impact on site performance
 - No JavaScript files or complicated database queries
-- Generates no CSS files
-- Extremely lightweight (~7KB)
-- Thorough Documentation
+- Thorough documentation
+- Active Plugin Support

 ### Installation